Ayush8087/Hearly/README.md

 npm run dev or pnpm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) in your browser to explore MusicHub.
+Visit [http://localhost:3000](http://localhost:3000) in your browser to explore Hearly.

 ## Setup Api